-With your children, begin writing notes to people: friends, relatives, family, etc. Express your appreciation for something this person has done for you or how this person has influenced you.
+With your children or grandchildren, begin writing notes to people: friends, relatives, family, etc. Express your appreciation for something this person has done for you or how this person has influenced you.
 Maybe it’s something as simple as expressing appreciation and gratitude for their friendship.
 Maybe they were that listening ear when you desperately needed someone to talk to.

 Write more than an email.
 The art of letter writing is disappearing.
-And it’s sad because making physical contact with a pen and piece of paper or notecard is special.
 Taking time to put your thoughts together; folding the paper; putting it into an envelope; licking it closed; adding an address and stamp, and taking it to the post office are acts of deep caring.
 Yes, it will take more effort but again, a forever connection is made.

 Kids Write a Note to a Teacher

-Your children can write a note to a teacher who influenced them; to a friend; or someone who has shown them an extra kindness at school, on the playground or in your neighborhood.
+Your children and grandchildren can write a note to a teacher who influenced them; to a friend; or to someone who has shown them extra kindness at school, on the playground, or in your neighborhood.
 It’s not hard to find people to thank and express gratitude to—it only requires looking around.

 Years ago, I read a story about a man who wrote a note to his elementary school teacher expressing his gratitude to her for what she taught him as a young boy.
 She wrote him back, explaining that after 50 years of teaching, his was the first and only note of appreciation she had received from a student.
 She stated, “It came on a blue, cold morning and it cheered me as nothing has for years.”

 Receiving notes from students means the world to a teacher.
 I have all the notes my students sent me and I cherish each one.

 This year I helped my grandchildren write notes to their teachers, neighbors, and friends.
 They were so excited to deliver them!

 2. Write Expressions of Gratitude for Your Home, Neighborhood, City/Town